Falien164/energy_network_visualization/README.md

 ### Implemented functionality
 - Differences in the flows on the edges
-     - draw arrows on edges which show direction of flow
+     - Draw arrows on edges which show direction of flow
 - Differences in the operation of nodes (the node gets power from others, the node generates power for others)
      - Black node (gets power from others
      - Green node (generates power)